tolson-vkn/tolson-vkn/README.md

 I am a Site Reliability Engineer with a focus on platform infrastructure.

 - I'm a full time Linux 🐧 user and have been since 2007.
 I even have a Linux smartphone 🤦
+- I primarly write Go and Python, but enjoy diving into other languages and am learning Rust
+- My first kube infra was in 2017 (version 1.9)
 - I'm actively invovled in my local [Linux user group](https://www.meetup.com/PenguinsUnbound/).
-- Outside of tech; I enjoy skiing, hiking, and woodworking.
+- Outside of tech; I enjoy skiing, camping, hiking, and woodworking

 ### Projects worth sharing